silviamaggi/smd-com/_casestudies-private/case-study-acclimatize-me.md

 ---
 layout: post
-title: 'Acclimatize.me - Notification app for travellers'
+title: 'Notification app for travellers'
 featured-post: true
-casestudy-order: 2
+casestudy-order: 3
 date: '2021-02-18 21:39:15'
-last_modified_at: '2021-10-08 10:54:29'
+last_modified_at: '2022-01-26 15:35:00'
-description: "How can you design a product that helps travellers prepare and acclimatize fast for their trip so they don't miss a minute of fun?"
+description: "How can we help travellers feel ready for eventualities during their trips so they don't miss a minute of fun?"
-excerpt: "How can you design a product that helps travellers prepare and acclimatize fast for their trip so they don't miss a minute of fun?"
+excerpt: "How can we help travellers feel ready for eventualities during their trips so they don't miss a minute of fun?"
 featured-image: feat-acclimatize-case-study-featured-img.jpg
 featured-image-alt: Composite of storyboard and wireframes
 year: